lsu-ddem/ddem-coding-support/README.md

 Some JSON files are hosted here to make sure that they are accessible by schools using the DDEM curriculum.
 If sourced from a publicly available source, they are listed here.

-nobel-prizes.json is a duplicate of the [Nobel Prize.org api](http://api.nobelprize.org/v1/prize.json)
+- nobel-prizes.json is a duplicate of the [Nobel Prize.org api](http://api.nobelprize.org/v1/prize.json)

-emojis.json is from the [github api](https://api.github.com/emojis)
+- emojis.json is from the [github api](https://api.github.com/emojis)
+- us-presidents.json is from github user [hitch17](https://github.com/hitch17/sample-data/blob/master/presidents.json)
+-